isambmi/running-with-oliver-cromwell/RNAseq-short-variant-discovery.md

 2. Algined RNA-seq files:
    - Alignment of RNA-seq is not covered by this pipeline.
 The primary input for this pipeline will be aligned RNA-seq in BAM format.

+## Pre-processing

+- Applies FixMateInformation and AddReadGroups to "prepare" BAM files
+- location of scripts is `/home/cromwell-scripts/preM2RNA`
+- run using `group-submit-preM2RNA.sh`

+## Variant Calling

+- Processes RNA-seq according to GATK best practices.
+- location of script is `/home/cromwell-scripts/m2-rna`
+- run using `group-submit-m2-RNA.sh`